 Over the course of four Saturdays in May 2012, 60 students from underserved areas of Los Angeles were exposed and instructed on a variety of different types of photographic styles/genres.

 Each Saturday was hosted by a different venue from Santa Monica to West Hollywood and Central Los Angeles.
-Students selected one area of photographic style to learn throughout the month of April 2011, and in collaboration with the instructor, selected their image for a printed exhibition for the official closing night of The Month of Photography Los Angeles.
+Students selected one area of photographic style to learn throughout the month of May 2012, and in collaboration with the instructor, selected their image for a printed exhibition which took place in June 2012.

 The instructors and guests speakers are listed below.

 A special thank you to all of our host venues, Santa Monica College, Julia Dean PhotoWorkshops, Lomography and Broadway Art Space for donating their space to support this program.